-Doctor: Trump improving, but not ‘out of the woods’ yet
+Trump improving but not ‘out of the woods’ yet, doctor says

 Meadows himself had insisted Friday morning that Trump had only “mild symptoms” as the White House tried to project an image of normalcy.
 It was unclear whether Trump already had received oxygen when Meadows spoke.

-“President Trump remains in good spirits, has mild symptoms and has been working throughout the day,” press secretary Kayleigh McEnany said late in the day on Friday.
+“President Trump remains in good spirits, has mild symptoms and has been working throughout the day,” press secretary Kayleigh McEnany said late Friday.
 She said Trump had only been sent to Walter Reed as a precaution.

-Trump’s administration has been less than transparent with the public throughout the pandemic, both about the president’s health and the virus’ spread inside the White House.
+Trump’s administration has been less than transparent with the public throughout the pandemic, both about the president’s health and the virus’s spread inside the White House.
 The first word that a close aide to Trump had been infected came from the media, not the White House.
 And aides have repeatedly declined to share basic health information, including a full accounting of the president’s symptoms, what tests he’s undertaken and the results.

 In a memo released late Friday, Conley did report that Trump had been treated at the hospital with remdesivir, an antiviral medication, after sharing that he’d taking another experimental drug at the White House.